Robert Duncan (pilot): World War II

-After a Mitsubishi Zero crashed in the Aleutian Islands, the U.S. Navy reconstructed the plane in order to study and test it to find its weaknesses in aerial combat.
-This led to the development of the Hellcat which was an improvement over the Grumman F4F Wildcat.

-Duncan, then an Ensign, scored his first and second aerial victories in the Hellcat, the second being Japanese flying ace Warrant Officer Toshiyuki Sueda, who previously had downed nine American aircraft, mostly Grumman Wildcats.
+Duncan scored his first and second aerial victories in the Hellcat on 5 October 1943, the second being Japanese flying ace Warrant Officer Toshiyuki Sueda, who previously had downed nine American aircraft, most of which were older Grumman F4F Wildcats.
 Sueda had previously lured Wildcats into a trap by flying into a vertical loop and waiting for them to stall out before diving down to shoot them.
 However, this same technique failed to cause the similar looking but improved Hellcat to stall and Duncan was able to shoot his opponent down.
 Duncan was unaware for a while that his second kill was a flying ace, and not a rookie pilot because the dogfight did not prove to be particularly difficult.

 He became the most successful pilot in his squadron, totaling seven victories, all Mitsubishi Zeros.
 His aviation accomplishments in 1944, when he became the first flying ace in his squadron after he scored his fifth victory in Operation Hailstone, were documented on the History Channel.